NinaKWelch/ninas-arcade-game/README.md

 ## Set Up

-1. Clone or download the depository
+1. Clone or download the repository
 2. Open `index.html` on your browser, for example:
-* Apple desktop: right click on the file with your mouse and select **Open With**.
-Alternatively use your code editor
+* Apple desktop: right click on the file with your mouse and select **Open With**
 * Sublime text: right click on the file and select **Open in Browser**

 Alternatively, you can play the game [here](https://ninakwelch.github.io/ninas-arcade-game/)